Why is unblocking sales lead qualification critical to revenue growth?

 For management, creating a predictable pipeline of sales is vital to consistent growth.
 Being able to rely on a flow of inbound customers relies on having repeatable and scalable sales qualification processes with high-quality qualification data.
 In the highly manual process described here, all too many pipelines are based on ‘gut feel’ with no evidence to identify which client will convert and when.

 There is often a fine balance for business leaders to strike between the cost and quantity of leads required to convert to a paying customer versus the profit derived from the customer.

 Gap in Sales Tech Stack

-Inspite of the importance of effective lead qualification, only a very few small or medium sized businesses capture data on the effectiveness of their process.
-This is due in part to sales peoples’ perception that documenting every aspect of their performance is a distraction from selling and CRM being focussed on tracking the higher level flow of lead through to customer.
-Mostly importantly, business leaders and sales managers have not had the user friendly tools at their disposal to capture the effectiveness of every inbound and outbound message.
+In spite of the importance of effective lead qualification, only a very few small or medium-sized businesses capture data on the effectiveness of their process.
+This is due in part to sales peoples’ perception that documenting every aspect of their performance is a distraction from selling and CRM being focussed on tracking the higher-level flow of leads through to customers.
+Most importantly, business leaders and sales managers have not had the user-friendly tools at their disposal to capture the effectiveness of every inbound and outbound message.

 So what are my choices?

 Its all too easy to be persuaded to outsource to a specialist agency, however, they are unlikely to know your product or value proposition as well as the business.
 They may have some best practice techniques to apply, but rarely are better at lead qualification than the business’s own resources.
 They simply have more resources to throw at qualifying leads.

 Controlled In House Automation